Rock Drawings in Valcamonica: Characteristics

 The vast majority of the petroglyphs are made on subglacially streamlined bedrock and glacial erratic surfaces revealed as the last glacier to form the valley retreated approximately 15,000 years ago.

 Many of the incisions were made over a time period of eight thousand years preceding the Iron Age (1st millennium BC), while petroglyphs of the last period are attributed to the people of Camuni, mentioned by Latin sources.
 The petroglyph tradition does not end abruptly.
 Engravings have been identified (although in very small number; not comparable with the great prehistoric activity) from the Roman period, medieval period and are possibly even contemporary, up to the 19th century.
-Most of the cuts have been made using the "martellina" technique and lesser numbers obtained through graffiti.
+Most of the cuts have been made using the "martellina" technique ("martellina" being a hammer-like tool, used to create small circular holes in the rock) and lesser numbers obtained through graffiti.

 The figures are sometimes simply superimposed without apparent order.
 Others instead appear to have a logical relationship between them; for example, a picture of a religious rite or a hunting scene or fight.
 This approach explains the scheme of images, each of which is an ideogram that is not the real object, but its "idea".
 Their function pertains to celebratory rituals: commemorative, initiatory and propitiatory; first in the field of religion, then later even secular, which were held on special occasions, either single or recurrent.
 Among the most-famous symbols found in Valcamonica is the so-called "Rosa camuna" (Camunian rose), which was adopted as the official symbol of the region of Lombardy.